 If your ice maker has stopped dropping ice, it may just be stuck and need some minor repair.
-This is a guide about Kenmore Elite icemaker not dumping ice.
+This is a page about Kenmore Elite icemaker not dumping ice.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Did maybe you replace a pipe in your house somewhere?
 We have had ours clog after some gunk/pipe dope break away and traveled with the water to the icemaker.
 That was an expensive lesson to learn.
 Maybe try unhooking the water supply and check to see if anything is plugging it.
 Also, now whenever anything stops working (this new electronic technology), I unplug it for a few minutes and plug it back in and it works perfectly.
 Not sure that would be it, but worth a try before you call a serviceman!
 Good luck!
 (01/29/2008)

 We had 2 different problems with our fridges icemaker-possibly one of these will be your issue.

 The first time, my sons friend thought it was funny to turn up the fridge and freezer controls to the max.
 It caused the water line to freeze (in mine you can see the water line inside the fridge).
 Once I turned it back down it thawed out and was fine.